cube-drone/arkham_gameslab/wasteland/rules.md

 - All players recieve 2 Common Salvage Cards.
     - The Common Salvage Cards compose the player's hand.

-- Put the Starting Emplacements in play, in the center of the table.
+- Put the Starting Locations in play, in the center of the table.
     - They say "Starting" on them.
-    - Shuffle the remainder of the Emplacements
+    - Shuffle the remainder of the Locations

 - Shuffle all remaining decks and place them face down, near the play area.

-- Create a deck-sized hole next to the Stockpile Emplacement.
+- Create a deck-sized hole next to the Stockpile Location.
 This is the "Stockpile".
 Put 3 Common Salvage in the Stockpile.

 - Put a Super Catastrophe into play, Phase 1, Phase 2, and Phase 3, all face-up.